KentStateWeb/rwd/_posts/2016-04-24-week14-preview.md

 published: true
 ---

 We're nearly finished with the semester!
-In the next class we'll conduct usability, accessibility and techincal testing based on the testing plans you've developed and also briefly go over a few last remaining responsive design items.
+In the next class we'll conduct usability, accessibility and technical testing based on the testing plans you've developed and also briefly go over a few last remaining responsive design items.

 You'll have some time to work on refining your HTML/CSS prototypes in class as well.